 Set realistic goals for your team

-Give your consultants a smaller, well-defined and more controllable market patch and they will find every opportunity, work every relationship and make it their own.
+Give your consultants a smaller, well-defined and more controllable market with clear goals and KPI’s and they will endeavour to find every opportunity, work every relationship and make it their own.
 Once they have done that, recognise and reward them appropriately, to encourage that pattern of behaviour in the future.

 A great Recruitment Manager exhibits a perfect balance of organised management, combined with the collaborative leadership that inspires Recruitment Consultants to perform at an exceptional level, which in turn will ensure you and your team remain at the top of the leader board!